AndreaSimongini/CASTOR/README.md

 ### 3.1 - Input data

 CASTOR can be employed in two ways:
-- Analysis of a supernova for which only photometry is available (Simongini et al. 2024)
+- Analysis of a supernova for which only photometry is available (described in [Simongini et al. 2024](https://doi.org/10.1093/mnras/stae1911)).
-- Analysis of a supernova for which photometry and spectroscopy are available (LST Collaboration 2024, in prep)
+- Analysis of a supernova for which photometry and spectroscopy are available (described in LST Collaboration 2024, in prep)

 In the first case, you will only need to prepare your `name.dat` file containing the light curves of the case-of-study supernova following the same scheme as the training set data (four columns, time, magnitude, error and filter).